-How to plan an event sustainably in 2020
+How to plan an event sustainably

 The public is more conscious than ever about sustainability and good stewardship of the environment.
 But jobs and communities rely on industry to keep them prosperous, and people will always need entertaining.
 So how can events fulfil basic sustainability goals and still be successful?
 Here are some of our tips.

 First, make sure all the event organisers are fully on board with the sustainability policies influencing the event.
 Whether it’s a business seminar or a music festival, if sustainability is the number one consideration, all organisers can go the extra mile to find greener solutions.

 Once the event is in publicity mode, make sure you let potential guests know that sustainability is important.
 As well as having positive marketing repercussions, it can also explain some of the decisions that you make, so guests are less likely to complain or be surprised when things aren’t “normal”.

 Some events are tied to a location, but for all others, the choice of venue plays a big part in how green it is.
 If potential guests are generally from a particular area, host it there – it doesn’t always have to be in London, or on an exotic island.
 Generally, city centres are easiest to reach by public transport, and if you can host the event in a hotel and do a deal with the manager for reduced rates, you can cut in-location commuting to zero.

 Now everyone has a smartphone, you can easily issue tickets online, with scannable bar codes on entry, without sending paper invitations or asking attendees to print off a ticket.
 It’s also handy if there’s a last-minute change of plan, as everyone can be informed.
 The whole operation, from planning to feedback, can be paperless.
 That can even include things like paper plates and cups.
 Is there an alternative?
 Re-usable cups used to be normal (they were called “cups”); maybe they need to be again.